carpentries-incubator/machine-learning-novice-sklearn/_episodes/03-classification.md

 ~~~
 {: .language-python}

 We can see that rather than clean lines between species, the decision tree produces orthogonal regions as each decision only considers a single parameter.
-Again, we can see that the model is overfit as the decision space is far more complex than needed, with regions that only select a single point.
+Again, we can see that the model is over-fitting as the decision space is far more complex than needed, with regions that only select a single point.

-## Classification using SVM
+## Classification using support vector machines
 Next, we'll look at another commonly used classification algorithm, and see how it compares.
-Support Vector Machines (SVM) work in a way that is conceptually similar to your own intuition when first looking at the data - they devise a set of hyperplanes that delineate the parameter space, such that each region contains ideally only observations from one class, and the boundaries fall between classes.
+Support Vector Machines (SVM) work in a way that is conceptually similar to your own intuition when first looking at the data.
+They devise a set of hyperplanes that delineate the parameter space, such that each region contains ideally only observations from one class, and the boundaries fall between classes.

 ### Normalising data
-Unlike decision trees, SVMs require an additional pre-processing step for our data - we need it to be normalised.
-Our raw data has parameters with different magnitudes - bill length measured in 10's mm's vs. body mass measured in 1000's of grams.
-If we trained an SVM directly on this data, it would only consider the parameter with the greatest variance - body mass.
+Unlike decision trees, SVMs require an additional pre-processing step for our data.
+We need to normalise it.
+Our raw data has parameters with different magnitudes such as bill length measured in 10's of mm's, whereas body mass is measured in 1000's of grams.
+If we trained an SVM directly on this data, it would only consider the parameter with the greatest variance (body mass).

-Normalising maps each parameter to a new range, so that it has a mean of 0, and a standard deviation of 1.
+Normalising maps each parameter to a new range so that it has a mean of 0 and a standard deviation of 1.

 ~~~
 from sklearn import preprocessing